 The GIS-studio offers courses for Bachelor and Master students.
 This website provides the necessary information about the courses.

-The Bachelor courses are available to Earth Sciences, Future Planet Studies, Beta-gamma, and Amsterdam University College students.
+The Bachelor courses are available to Future Planet Studies and Beta-Gamma students.
 The courses consist of a combination of

 collective classes, lectures and self-tuition modules.
 Students learn basic concepts of GIS and remote sensing, and their application to Biology and Earth sciences.
 Examples of topics are:

 - Geodatabase management

 - Mobile GIS

 (incl. (un)supervised classification, ArcGIS Spatial Analyst)